linstald/Processing/README.md

 Here is a little description of all the different projects:

+## DieDistributions
+Demonstrates the distribution of the value of the sum of k die rolls, when repeated n times. k correlates to the vertical position of the mouse, while n is correlating to the horizontal position of the mouse.

 ## Forces
 This is a little work-in-progress phsyicsengine.
 So far you can add Balls (Mousedrag) or new lines (press 's' and then draw a line with the mouse).
 Press 'c' to clear the lines, 'space' to clear all Balls, and apply forces to the Ball by pressing the arrowkeys.